-Each player has to form “Melds”, which are sets or run.
+Each player has to form “Melds” in Gin Rummy, which are sets or run.
 The first player to include all his cards in a meld wins the round.

 In Gin Rummy, Ace(A) is a lower card.
-So, you cannot form the run Ace-King-Queen.
-However, you can form the run Ace-2-3.
+So, it cannot be used to form the run Ace-King-Queen.
+However, it can be used to form the run Ace-2-3.

 How to Play Gin Rummy

-First, if only two cards remain in the Stock Pile then, the round is ended.
-None of the players gets any points and the cards are re-dealt.
+1. If only two cards remain in the Stock Pile then, the round is ended.
+None of the player scores any points and the cards are re-dealt.

-Second, if all cards of a player form part of a meld then, he/she has reached the Gin.
-Now, he/she has to knock by placing the discarded card face-down on the Discard Pile.
-Remember, the discarded card is the one which is not useful to form melds and after discarding that card all the other 10 cards should form part of a meld.
+2. If all cards of a player form part of a meld then, he has reached the Gin.
+The player has to knock by placing the discarded card face-down on the Discard Pile.
+Keep in mind that after discarding that card all the other 10 cards should form part of a meld.

 Reaching Gin earns the player a bonus of 25 points in addition to the deadwood points of the other player.